allenhwkim/angularjs-google-maps/README.md

 Directives
 -----------
-There are four directives defined with ng-map module.
+There are three directives defined with ng-map module.
   1. map
   2. marker
   3. shape
-  4. control

 #### **map** Tag(Directive) ####

 [As documented](https://developers.google.com/maps/documentation/javascript/reference#MapOptions),
 it requires minimum two options, center and zoom.
-You can specify all map options as attributes except control-related ones.
-Those are seperately handled by control directives and will be safely ignored.
+You can specify all map options as attributes.

 These are attributes of map tag